 InfusionSoft: Folks often ask what CRM platform I use for this blog and the answer is the almighty InfusionSoft.
 It’s what basically runs “my marketing life” and has quite a steep learning curve (so definitely consult the reps before purchasing).

-GoDaddy: I’ve used GoDaddy too for some of my websites and they do a very efficient and easy job of the URL>website process.
+GoDaddy: I used GoDaddy for some of my websites when I was first getting started and they do a very good job.
 Plus there are TONS of tutorials on YouTube that walk beginners through pretty much every single step.
+One of the best values out there.

 Reliable Penguin: These guys are super.
 I was turned on to them by a colleague and I use a 2GB package which features backups, monitoring, virus scanning…blah blah blah.
 Hosting really isn’t my area of expertise so I prefer to pay these guys to do it all for me and they’re spectacular!